uddiptakashyap/protex/ESP32_INTEGRATION.md

 To test the integration:
 1. Ensure ESP32 device is running and accessible at `10.127.132.7`
-2. Start the Protex application
+2. Start the Warnex application
 3. Navigate to the ESP32 sensors page
 4. Verify real-time data updates every 5 seconds
 5. Check connection status indicators